sunsibar/docs-duckumentation/book/duckumentation/20_markduck/67_latex_features.md

 </div>

-To embed latex in your figures, you can add it directly to a file and save it as `![filename].svg` file and save anywhere in the `/docs` directory.
+To embed latex in your figures, you can add it directly to a file and save it as `![filename].svg` file and save in the `/docs` directory in a subfolder called `assets/svg2pdf`.

-You can run:
+You can then run:

     $ make process-svg-figs